wilmoore/life/readme.md

 ---

+[1 Corinthians 13:13 KJV][]
+And now abideth faith, hope, charity, these three; but the greatest of these is charity.

 [Philippians 2:12 KJV][]
 Wherefore, my beloved, as ye have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.